Skip to main content

 Best practices

-In a project with multiple documents, start with “In the RFP, …” or “Looking at Vendor B’s submission, …”.
-Cuts answer time and reduces wrong-scope answers.
+In a package with many documents, start with “In the RFP, …” or “Looking at Vendor B’s submission, …”.
+It cuts answer time and reduces wrong-scope answers.

-Five minutes in the chat before a meeting produces a much sharper read-out than 30 minutes of file scrolling.
+Five minutes in the chat before a bid review meeting produces a much sharper read-out than 30 minutes of file scrolling.